davidcie/support-tools/ssl-windows/README.md

   * If this is not supplied you will be prompted interactively.
 - `-Passphase <passphrase>` - Supply this if the private key of the PFX is password protected.
 - `-Overwrite` - Add this switch to overwrite any existing PEMFile.
+- `-CertOnly` - Add this switch to export only the public key / certificate.
+- `-KeyOnly` - Add this switch to export only the private key.
+- `-CertChain` - Add this switch to include intermediate and root certificates (if any).

 ### License